NashTech-Labs/Using-docker-to-run-k6-with-gitlab-integration/README.md

 2. Open the cloned project in IDE

-3. Modify **`test.js`** k6 script according to your requirnment
+3. Modify **`test.js`** k6 script according to your requirement

 4. Go to the terminal and execute the command to build dockerfile : `docker build -t my-k6-test .`

 5. Go to the terminal and execute the command to run dockerfile : `docker run my-k6-test`

-6. Modify **`.gitlab-ci.yml`** according to the requirnments that you want to keep in your pipeline execution, This YAML configuration specifies two jobs called building docker image and running test_job.
+6. Modify **`.gitlab-ci.yml`** according to the requirements that you want to keep in your pipeline execution, This YAML configuration specifies two jobs called building docker image and running test_job.
 It uses the k6-tests Docker image to execute the tests

 7. Commit the **`.gitlab-ci.yml`** file to your project’s repository to trigger the CI/CD pipeline**